rebelsky/csc207c/pages/los.md

 Make sure to include code that demonstrates that you understand and can use subtype polymorphism.

+Overloading (using the same name but different parameter types for different meethods) is not the same as subtype polymorphism.

 #### OOP 6: Data abstraction

 For data abstraction, think about how we've designed ADTs and their corresponding implementations.